Yabco/TarSignup/README.md

 INTRODUCTION
 =============
-TarSignup is a very simple singup and signin module for Zend Framework 2.
+TarSignup is a very simple and very basic singup and signin module for Zend Framework 2.

 FEATURES
 ========